Shuffle/Shuffle-docs/docs/creators.md

 With these in place, you can go to the [Creator](/creators) pages and sign up!
 It only takes a minute.
 In order to get verified, you will further have to provide your First Name and Last name, along with other optional information.

 ## Your Creator Profile
+What and how you can change, what people are interested in, what you can earn from, how it's calculated, where dashboards are....
 TBD

 ## Get verified